BU-IE-582/fall-24-OguzhanEngin/index.md

 ## Homeworks

 ### Homework 1
-This homework is about application of PCA and Linear Regression models to data about certain antenna type.
+This homework is about application of PCA and Linear Regression models to data about certain type of antennas' S11 parameters.
-You can check my [study](https://github.com/BU-IE-582/fall-24-OguzhanEngin/files/HW_1/HW1.html) here.
+You can check my [study](https://bu-ie-582.github.io/fall-24-OguzhanEngin/files/HW_1/HW1.html) here.